 Although you are entitled to use textbooks from the district, you are not required to rely on these materials or follow the “PA Standards” or “Common Core”, which are so thoroughly touted and implemented in Pennsylvania public schools.
 The homeschool law clearly gives parents the liberty to choose their own materials and method of covering the required subjects.

-Once you file, it’s fine to take a few days or weeks to decide what curriculum to use.
+Once you file, it’s fine to take a few days or weeks to decide what curriculum to use (or none at all).
 It’s fine to let your child decompress and just read or listen to great books, choose magazines on a topic that interest him, play games, get outside as much as possible, create art, watch educational videos, cook together, do a home project, visit museums or other interesting sites in your area.
 Each of these activities are educational and you can include them in your log.

 My point is, you are not required to mirror the public school model or schedule of education.
-You have the freedom to learn about your child’s optimal way of learning and accommodate it.
+You have the freedom to accommodate your child’s optimal way of learning.

 Extra Requirement For A Child With Special Needs

 If your child has been identified as needing special education services, the program must address the specific needs of the exceptional student in the home education program and must be approved by a teacher with a valid certificate from the Commonwealth to teach special education or a licensed clinical or certified school psychologist.
 The approval letter should be submitted with the affidavit.
 Please note that this is the only additional filing requirement for special needs students.
 The evaluator you choose at the end of the year does not need special education certification.